 The right method is the one that doesn’t exhaust you, both mentally and physically.
 On this long journey, you should not get away from your friends and society.
 Life in isolation will not benefit you.

 Extracurricular and recreational activities are as important as studies.
 It will only help you in your study process and will strengthen your concentrative sitting.

+You can optimize your time of study with Examarly as it not only strategizes your studies but also provides you with your daily customized plans.
 This means we orbit around time efficiency and mapping out personalized strategy.
 In short with Examarly, strategy, daily planning, time management, and current affairs are at ease.

-We hope you have the answer to your question, “How many hours to study is required for UPSC?”
+We hope you have the answer to your question, “How many hours to study is required for UPSC?”.